How to budget weekly meal plans?

 - Prepare a menu in advance regarding the food items that must be part of your weekly meal plans on a budget.

-- While going for the groceries, opt for the food items that are available on discounted or lower prices
+- While going for the groceries, opt for the food items that are available at discounted or lower prices

 - Bring at least one meatless meal during the week to your platter as that can help you to manage your overall spending on the food